 What is information governance?

-At Queen Mary, information governance consists of the policies, procedures and other controls for managing information and complying with legal and operational requirements.
+At Queen Mary University of London, information governance consists of the policies, procedures and other controls for managing information and complying with legal and operational requirements.
 It includes Freedom of Information, data protection, information security and records management.

 Freedom of information

 The Freedom of Information Act 2000 has the aim of promoting greater openness about the way public authorities operate.
 The Act provides a statutory right with effect from 1 January 2005 for members of the public to have access to information held by public authorities, subject to certain exemptions.

 Queen Mary's FOI web pages contain further information and advice for members of Queen Mary on the Freedom of Information Act, and on responding to requests.